 You must not establish a link from any website that is not owned by you.

-Our site or app must not be framed on any other site, nor may you create a link to any part of our site or app other than the home page.
+Our site must not be framed on any other site, nor may you create a link to any part of our site other than the home page.
 We reserve the right to withdraw linking permission without notice.

 Links from our site

-Material appearing on this site or app will include advertising and other material submitted by parties other than us.
-We will not be liable for any loss or damage caused by a third party’s service or product advertised in any area of our site or app.
-We accept no responsibility for any information presented by a third party on our site or app nor do we accept responsibility for any loss or damage that may arise from your use of such information.
+Material appearing on this site will include advertising and other material submitted by parties other than us.
+We will not be liable for any loss or damage caused by a third party’s service or product advertised in any area of our site.
+We accept no responsibility for any information presented by a third party on our site nor do we accept responsibility for any loss or damage that may arise from your use of such information.

-Thank you for visiting our site and using it and our app.
+Thank you for visiting our site and using it.